 To cut round feet, hold the scissors around a 35-degree angle.
 Alternatively, hold the foot of your dog up and use the middle of the scissors blade.

-You can also set angulation on the hind leg with straight scissors or even to sculpt a nice round head.
-If you don’t want to have to use straight scissors to cut rounded areas of your dog’s body, get around scissor.
+You can also set angulation on the hind leg with straight scissors or even sculpt a nice round head.
+If you don’t want to have to use straight scissors to cut rounded areas of your dog’s body, get around scissors.